UCSF Care at Home

 Our teaching program has been very popular.
 Every year Housecalls trains medical and other health professional students, Internal Medicine and Family Practice residents, and Geriatrics fellows.
 Their evaluations have spoken very highly of the quality of teaching and the impact of treating patients in their home environment.
 Students and residents get a very different perspective than in the clinic or the hospital, as our care is much more patient and family-focused.

-UC Care at Home’s Bridges program aims to help our UCSF patients living with serious illness receive the best care possible.
+UCSF Division of Palliative Medicine’s Bridges program aims to help our UCSF patients living with serious illness receive the best care possible.
 Bridges offers home-visits by physicians, nurse practitioners, social workers, and chaplains who specialize in symptom management, communication, and safe transitions from hospital to home.
-Our team works closely with a patient’s primary and specialty care providers, as well as home health and hospice agencies.
+Please visit the Division of Palliative Medicine page for more information.

 To find out more about the program, make a donation or refer a patient, please call the program at (415) 514-3577.